juanjqo/dqrobotics-interface-coppeliasim/README.md

 # cpp-interface-coppeliasim

-An unofficial DQ Robotics interface to connect with CoppeliaSim based on ZeroMQ remote API.
+An unofficial DQ Robotics interface to connect with CoppeliaSim based on ZeroMQ remote API and C++17.

 ![Static Badge](https://img.shields.io/badge/warning-yellow)
 This project is under active development, incomplete, and experimental/unstable.
 Furthermore, it is compatible with macOS (Apple Silicon) only.
 Ubuntu versions are expected later.